dstdfx/tarantool-load-testing/README.md

 Prometheus + Grafana are used to collect and represent a plenty of metrics in a human-friendly way.
 In our case we will check worker nodes resource utilization.
+For the sake of simplicity we won't use persistent storage for metrics.

 Install Prometheus using Helm:
 ```bash